siahmct/altonmill/pages/about.md

 {% include feature/nav-menu.html sections="Description;Transcript;Links;Acknowledgments;References" %}

-## Description

-A Work of Love: a podacst episode discussing the ongoing preservation efforts at the Alton Mill Arts Centre.
-Joined by general manager Martin Kouprie, Siah McTavish and Ashley Chintan discuss the continuity and change at the heritage site as it engages with contemporary audiences.

 ## Links
 The following links and resources were referred to in in the podcast audio: